rtansf/cubify/README.md

 |P2|West|18.75|2|
 |P1|West|21.125|4|

-Now let's apply a more complex aggregation to our binnedCube2.
+Now let's apply a more complex aggregation to our "purchases_binned_2" cube.
 Take a look at agg2.json.

     [{
        "name" : "agg2",